PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 The first thing Compiler will do with this program is perform lexing to break it down into tokens, which it will then parse into a tree.
 But when Compiler gets to code-generation, it will treat this program somewhat differently than perhaps assumed.

 A reasonable assumption would be that Compiler will produce code that could be summed up by this pseudo-code: "Allocate memory for a variable, label it a, then stick the value 2 into that variable."
 Unfortunately, that's not quite accurate.

+Compiler will instead proceed as:

+1. Encountering `var a`, Compiler asks Scope to see if a variable a already exists for that particular scope collection.
+If so, Compiler ignores this declaration and moves on.
+Otherwise, Compiler asks Scope to declare a new variable called a for that scope collection.